Detained software guru McAfee hospitalized in Guatemala

 GUATEMALA CITY Software guru John McAfee, fighting deportation to Belize, was rushed to a hospital in Guatemala on Thursday after his lawyer said he had two mild heart attacks earlier in the day, and doctors said he was suffering from anxiety and hypertension.

-Reporters saw McAfee carried out on a stretcher from an immigration service cottage where he was detained after crossing illegally into Guatemala from neighbouring Belize, where police want to question him in connection with his neighbour's murder.
+Reporters saw McAfee carried out on a stretcher from an immigration service cottage where he was detained after crossing illegally into Guatemala from neighboring Belize, where police want to question him in connection with his neighbor's murder.

 The 67-year-old U.S. software pioneer's hospitalization came after Guatemala denied a request for asylum.